m3db/m3/docs/operational_guide/upgrading_m3.md

 ## Overview

-This guide explains how to upgrade (and downgrade??)
-M3 from one version to another (e.g. from 0.14.0 to 0.15.0) - both on Kubernetes as well as on bare metal.
+This guide explains how to upgrade M3 from one version to another (e.g. from 0.14.0 to 0.15.0) - both on Kubernetes as well as on bare metal.
 This includes upgrading:

 - m3dbnode
-- m3coordinator (coming soon!)
+- m3coordinator
-- m3query (coming soon!)
+- m3query
-- m3aggregator (coming soon!)
+- m3aggregator

 ## m3dbnode

 ### Graphs to monitor

 While upgrading M3DB nodes, it's important to monitor the status of bootstrapping the individual nodes.
 This can be monitored using the [M3DB Node Details](https://grafana.com/grafana/dashboards/8126) graph.
+Typically, the `Bootstrapped` graph under `Background Tasks` and the graphs within the `CPU and Memory Utilization` give a good understanding of how well bootstrapping is going.

 ### Non-Kubernetes